neonidian/public-key-infrastructure/two-way-tls-using-java-keytool/README.md

-# Generating Keystore and Truststore for One Way TLS
+# Generating Keystore and Truststore for Two Way TLS

 The [bash script] included in this directory helps to generate keystore and truststore for the server.